MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/build-a-distributed-environment-for-windows-10-deployment.md

 Four computers are used in this topic: DC01, MDT01, MDT02, and PC0006.
 DC01 is a domain controller, MDT01 and MDT02 are domain member computers running Windows Server 2019, and PC0006 is a blank device where we will deploy Windows 10.
 The second deployment server (MDT02) will be configured for a remote site (Stockholm) by replicating the deployment share on MDT01 at the original site (New York).
 All devices are members of the domain contoso.com for the fictitious Contoso Corporation.

-For the purposes of this article, we assume that you have prepared the MDT02 server with the same network and storage capabilities that were specified for MDT01, except that MDT02 is located on a different subnet than MDT01.
+For the purposes of this article, we assume that MDT02 is prepared with the same network and storage capabilities that were specified for MDT01, except that MDT02 is located on a different subnet than MDT01.
 For more details on the infrastructure setup for this topic, please see [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md).

 ![figure 1](../images/mdt-10-fig01.png)